-OVERVIEW: The California Health Care Foundation is an Oakland-based funder supports access to health care, quality healthcare, policy, and research in California.
-Unsolicited grant requests are accepted, and it releases competitive requests for proposals too.
+OVERVIEW: The California Health Care Foundation is an Oakland-based funder that supports access to health care, quality healthcare, policy, and research in California.

 FUNDING AREAS: Access to health insurance, high-value health care, health policy, health research

-IP TAKE: This funder isn’t exclusive to the Bay Area, but since it’s based in Oakland, many low-income health care grants stay in the region.
+IP TAKE: This funder is not exclusive to the Bay Area, but since it is based in Oakland, many low-income health care grants stay in the region.

 CHCF accepts unsolicited grant applications from nonprofits.
 The CHCF staff considers requests for less than $250,000 on a rolling basis with no submission deadlines.
 However, requests over $250,000 are recommended to the board of directors, which meets each year in March/April, June, September, and December.
 Grantseekers will usually hear back within six to eight weeks whether a full proposal is requested.
 Direct general questions to the staff via online form or at 510-238-1040.